 The business of banking is founded on trust between banks and their customers – and with almost all Australians having some form of relationship with the big 4 banks, there is a significant risk that this relationship may be severely damaged if the trust is broken.
 Since deregulation in the mid-1980s, the customers’ perceptions of banks have shifted from banks being a trusted partner helping with all the major financial decisions in peoples’ lives, to focusing on their own growth, profits and shareholders.

-“It has taken 20 to 30 years, but government, regulators and consumers are now increasingly critical of the banks,” says Michael Rowland, Partner, KPMG.
+“It has taken 20 to 30 years, but government, regulators and consumers are now increasingly critical of the banks,” says Michael Rowland, Former Partner, KPMG.

 Like all organisations in today’s disruptive markets, banks must understand and respond to customers’ needs and perceptions if they want to maintain and hopefully grow their customer numbers.
 Now more than ever, customers have options and are finding it easier to switch financial service providers.
 According to Bain Research, around 29 percent of consumers globally said they would switch their primary bank if it were easier to do so.
 This is much higher than has ever been the case.